TELOS-syslab/telos-syslab.github.io/content/_index.md

     content:
       title: Interrupts
       text: |
+        **Jul 2025** - Aeolia and CortenMM are accepted to SOSP 2025!
+Congratulations to Chuandong, Junyang and all!

         **Jan 2025** - We are excited to welcome Liheng, Xiangcan, Xiaohe, Yonghao and Zhongwang to the TELOS Systems Lab as new PhD students!

         **Nov 2024** - Pivot is accepted to HPCA 2025!
 Congratulations to Liren and all!